 Administrative control of the RightScale Account.
 An account can have multiple users with 'admin' privileges.
 Only 'admins' can send and receive account invitations.
 Only an 'admin' can add/change public/private cloud infrastructures and credentials, modify user permissions, and accept account group invitations on behalf of a RightScale account.
 The RightScale account owner (the person who created the account) cannot have admin privileges revoked by another 'admin' user; the account owner will always have 'admin' user role privileges in the account he/she created.
 However, only an 'admin' user can revoke another user's 'admin' privileges.
-Ability to view and generate Infrastructure Audit Reports.
-View Customer Usage Reports (if the RightScale account is enabled for this feature).
+The 'admin' role is also needed to view and generate Infrastructure Audit Reports, view Customer Usage Reports (if the RightScale account is enabled for this feature), and to set account markups and markdowns in Optima.

 Admins will also need actor permissions to add/change public/private cloud infrastructures and credentials.